-Some aspects of buying real estate in Spain differ substantially from the conveyancing procedure in Germany.
-In general, we recommend that a local tax consultant or lawyer is consulted to have the local tax situation explained and be doubly protected.
+The purchase of a property in Spain differs considerably in some areas from the purchase procedure in Germany.
+In general, we recommend contacting a local accountant or lawyer to double-check and clarify in detail the local tax circumstances.

-After making the decision to buy and securing finance, we usually first examine the escritura (the public legal document certifying the transfer of ownership to the seller), as well as the current nota simple (office copy of the contents of the land register relating to the property) and produce a preliminary purchase agreement, in which the latest date for a notary’s appointment is agreed.
-A deposit of 10% of the purchase price should be paid immediately after signing the preliminary purchase agreement and is equivalent to a binding reservation of the real estate.
-The preliminary purchase agreement is attached to the nota simple.
+After making a decision to buy and securing financing, the Escritura, the notarial deed of purchase, as well as the current Nota Simple, the Land Registry excerpt, are usually viewed by us and a preliminary purchase agreement is drawn up in which a subsequent notary appointment is agreed.
+A deposit of 10% of the purchase price is to be paid immediately after signing the purchase contract and corresponds to a binding reservation of the property.
+The preliminary purchase contract is accompanied by a Nota Simple.

-The buyer must apply for a NIE number, which is a Spanish tax identification number for people who are not Spanish citizens.
-This can be applied for locally in Spain or in the home country at the Spanish consulate.
+If the buyer does not already have one, the buyer must apply for a N.I.E. number, which is the Spanish tax code for foreigners.
+This can be applied for in Spain or in your home country at the Spanish consulate.

-In the following weeks, we compile the documents necessary for notarial certification and agree an appointment with the notary.
-At the appointment with the notary, the contract is read through and signed; at this time, the balance is also due, usually in the form of a cheque.
-If a non-resident is selling real estate in Spain, 3% of the purchase price must be withheld and paid to the tax office as impuesto sobre la renta no residentes, which is similar to capital gains tax.
-After this, the notary provides the asiento de presentación to the land registry communicating the transfer of ownership.
-The notarial deed is subsequently registered and a demand is made for the payment of IVA or ITP (the land transfer tax) to the tax office.
-In similarity with the purchase procedure in Germany, the final entry of the transfer in the land register concludes the transfer of ownership.
-As a rule, this takes between 2 and 4 months, depending on the land registry’s workload.
+In the following weeks, we will compile the necessary documents for the notarial deed and arrange a notary appointment.
+At the notary appointment the contract is checked and signed; at this time, the payment of the balance is due, usually in the form of a check.
+If a non-resident sells a property in Spain, 3% of the purchase price is to be withheld and retained as the Impuesto sobre la Renta no Residentes, which is similar to capital gains tax, and is to be paid to the tax office.
+Afterwards, the notary informs the Land Registry of the Asiento de Presentación which is the transfer of ownership.
+The registration of the notarial deed follows as well as the request for payment of the IVA or ITP, the land transfer tax at the tax office.
+Similar to the purchase procedure in Germany, the transfer of ownership is completed with the final transfer in the Land Registry, this usually takes 2 to 4 months depending on the workload of the Land Registry.

-The agent’s commission is only charged in the event that a house or apartment is successfully bought.
-The amount of the agent’s commission depends upon the region, but is usually between 3 and 5% of the sale price.
-As a rule, the seller pays the agent’s commission.
-However, different agreements may also be made.
+The broker commission is only charged on the successful completion of an apartment or house purchase.
+The amount of the broker commission depends on the region, but is usually between 3% and 5% of the selling price.
+As a rule, the seller assumes the broker commission, but special arrangements are also possible.